 First, place 2 eggs and sugar in a mixing bowl.
 Mix until sugar dissolved.
-Then, add all purpose flour, baking powder, vanilla essence, melted salted butter and milk into the mixing bowl.
+Then, add all purpose flour, baking powder, vanilla essence, melted salted butter (I’ve tried using lard instead and it works well) and milk into the mixing bowl.
 Mix it well.

 Coat the gyeranppang pan with melted butter so that it won’t stick to the pan.
 Then pour batter evenly into the 6 pans.
 It should be about 1/4 full.
 Crack an egg into each pan.

 Add your desired toppings.
-I added ham, Chinese parsley, pinch of salt and black pepper.
+I added ham, Chinese parsley, a pinch of salt and black pepper.

 Bake at 200oC for 15 minutes.
 Then switch off the oven and let the bread finish cooking in the oven for 5 more minutes.
 Serve warm.

 So yum.
 Sweet, savory and very unique!
 Try eating the gyeranppang with kimchi, it’s heaven.

 If you love this Korean egg bread, try these Korean recipes as well.